top of page

 PNP offers personalized pathways to permanent residence, faster immigration opportunities if you don’t have sufficient Express Entry points or do not meet the eligibility requirement for Express Entry, access to provincial job markets, and community support networks.

-PNPs provide a faster route to permanent residency, particularly for candidates in high-demand occupations because you will be given the additional 600 points which will ensure that you will get the invitation to apply via Express Entry within the next couple of Express Entry draws.
+For some candidates — especially those aligned with provincial labour needs — an enhanced PNP nomination can create a more predictable pathway to permanent residence, particularly for candidates in high-demand occupations because you will be given the additional 600 points which will ensure that you will get the invitation to apply via Express Entry within the next couple of Express Entry draws.

 With streamlined nomination processes and priority processing at the federal level, individuals nominated through a PNP Express Entry program often experience quicker immigration timelines.